Light-year

 The light-year is most often used when expressing distances to stars and other distances on a galactic scale, especially in non-specialist contexts and popular science publications.
-The unit most commonly used in professional astronomy is the parsec (symbol: pc, about 3.26 light-years) which derives from astrometry; it is the distance at which one astronomical unit subtends an angle of one second of arc.
+The unit most commonly used in professional astronomy is the parsec (symbol: pc, about 3.26 light-years).

 Definitions

-As defined by the IAU, the light-year is the product of the Julian year (365.25 days, as opposed to the 365.2425-day Gregorian year or the 365.24219-day Tropical year that both approximate) and the speed of light (299792458 m/s).
+As defined by the International Astronomical Union (IAU), the light-year is the product of the Julian year (365.25 days, as opposed to the 365.2425-day Gregorian year or the 365.24219-day Tropical year that both approximate) and the speed of light (299792458 m/s).
 Both of these values are included in the IAU (1976) System of Astronomical Constants, used since 1984.
-From this, the following conversions can be derived.
-The IAU-recognized abbreviation for light-year is "ly", although other standards like ISO 80000 uses "l.y." and localized abbreviations are frequent, such as "al" in French (from année-lumière), Spanish (from año luz), Italian (from anno luce), "Lj" in German (from Lichtjahr), etc.
+From this, the following conversions can be derived: